tyler-a-johnson/Obsidian-git-repo/UNI 2023/SEM 2/MTRN3026/Week 10 + 11 - Power Electronics and Inverters.md

 The above block diagram describes a power electronic system.
 It works similarly to feedback systems with motors.

 ![](Attachments/Pasted%20image%2020231112150629.png)
 Most practical topologies require an energy storage element.
-Which also decouples the input and output i
+Which also decouples the input and output side.

 # Additional Content